MRF Share Price History (1990–2025)

 MRF Share Price in 1990

-• At that time, the company was still in its early growth phase in the stock market.
+At that time, the company was still in its early expansion phase, focusing on domestic tyre production and limited exports.

 MRF Share Price From 1990 to 2025